pnp/cli-microsoft365/docs/docs/user-guide/run-cli-in-docker-container.md

 # Run CLI for Microsoft 365 in a Docker Container

-You can use Docker to run a standalone Linux container with CLI for Microsoft 365 and PowerShell pre-installed, with command completion (tab) automatically configured for you in both bash and PowerShell, without having to install any of the required dependencies on your host machine.
+You can use Docker to run a standalone Linux container with CLI for Microsoft 365 and PowerShell pre-installed, with command completion (tab) automatically configured for you in both `bash` and `pwsh`, without having to install any of the required dependencies on your host machine.
+We've also included some useful utilities in the container for you such as `curl`, `jq` and `jmespath-terminal`.

 ## Prerequisites